Vallacar Transit: Mindanao Star Bus Transport Incorporated

 Mindanao Star started in January 2015 when Bachelor Express bought out Weena Express and sister company People's Transport Corporation.
 It then formed a new subsidiary as Mindanao Star Bus Transport Incorporated, making them apart from the management of Bachelor Express.
 It opened opportunity for Yanson Group to serve the Davao City – Cotabato City route, which they cannot penetrate for decades.
 In 2016, they bought the Island City Express.

 In October 2015, Mindanao Star bought Holiday Bus, the bus line of Davao Holiday Transport Services Inc., It made them to expand their operations for Davao City – General Santos – Koronadal route.

-The stockholders of Mindanao Star Bus Transport, Inc., a sister company of Vallacar Transit Inc., the country's largest bus transport company, re-appointed Leo Rey Yanson as president.
+The stockholders of Mindanao Star Bus Transport, Inc., a sister company of Vallacar Transit Inc., re-appointed Leo Rey Yanson as president.

-Mindanao Star Bus Transport Inc. is part of the Yanson Group of Bus Companies which operate throughout the Philippines including in the cities of Bacolod, Iloilo, Dumaguete, Cebu, Cagayan De Oro, Butuan, Davao, Pagadian, Dipolog, Bohol and Batangas.